mathworks-ref-arch/matlab-parallel-server-on-azure/README.md

 To learn about setting quotas, see [Azure subscription and service limits](https://learn.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits).

+### What is an Azure Spot Virtual Machine, and what factors should I consider before enabling it?

+Spot Virtual Machines allow you to use Azure VMs at a reduced cost.
+Azure uses Spot Virtual Machines to sell unused instances within their data centers.
+However, Azure can reclaim these Virtual Machines at any time.
+For more details, see the Azure documentation on [Spot Virtual Machines](https://azure.microsoft.com/products/virtual-machines/spot).

+Before enabling Spot Virtual Machines, consider these aspects:

+* Pricing: Spot Virtual Machines offer discounts compared to On-Demand Virtual Machines.
+The actual discount depends on the available unused capacity of the Virtual Machines within the Availability Zone (AZ).
+For more details, refer to the [Azure documentation](https://azure.microsoft.com/pricing/details/virtual-machines/linux/).

+* Behavior of your cluster when Azure reclaims a Spot Virtual Machine: Spot Virtual Machines are used only for the worker nodes, whereas the head node always uses an On-Demand Virtual Machine.
+This is to ensure that you do not lose any user job and task information when an Virtual Machine is reclaimed by Azure.
+If a spot Virtual Machine for a worker is interrupted when it is running a task, the task is marked as failed.
+Jobs in the queue are run when a new worker instance is available.
+For more information, refer to [How Parallel Computing Toolbox Runs a Job](https://www.mathworks.com/help/parallel-computing/how-parallel-computing-products-run-a-job.html).

+* The following VM sizes are not supported for Azure Spot Virtual Machines:
+    * B-series
+    * Promo versions of any size (like Dv2, NV, NC, H promo sizes)

+For more information about the limitations of using Spot Virtual Machines, refer to [Azure Spot Virtual Machines for Virtual Machine Scale Sets](https://learn.microsoft.com/azure/virtual-machine-scale-sets/use-spot).

 # Technical Support
 If you require assistance or have a request for additional features or capabilities, contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).